Teacher Advisor With Watson

 When a user finally found a lesson, activity or strategy, previewing the content in question was cumbersome, disorienting and laborious.
 Similar content flanks both sides of the preview with little structure or organization.

-Despite our best intentions, the inclusion of a dialog tool operated as an unhelpful chat bot.
-Cumbersome, clunky and frustrating, the tool ended up rerouting our teachers to formulaic, basic content.
-It essentially worked like a very indirect search experience.
+Despite our best intentions, the inclusion of a dialog tool ended up functioning as an unhelpful chat bot.
+Clunky, frustrating and ultimately ineffective, the tool ended up rerouting our teachers to formulaic, basic content.

 The idea behind the dialog tool, which was selected prior to me joining the team, was to create a more guided content discovery experience.
 For even the most seasoned teachers, guidance is critical.
 Our product goals were centered on the right things, but the execution left a lot to be desired.